Dentistry

-How can you add a layer that improves denture’s functionality, and its placement.
+How can you add a layer that improves the functionality and placement of dentures?

 Dentures are artificial teeth that replace natural teeth lost due to decay, gum disease, or injury.
-They work as a replacement to your original ones, providing the same functionality and aesthetic.
+They serve as replacements for your original items, providing the same functionality and aesthetic.

 While dentures restore teeth’s purpose and appearance for many patients, they don’t always stay perfectly stable over time.
 This is mainly because they are not properly maintained.
 Common complaints include looseness, discomfort, and difficulty chewing, especially as the fit changes with normal bone and gum changes.